umbraco/UmbracoDocs/Reference/Searching/Examine/examine-management.md

 ## Indexers

 From the Indexers section, you can view details about each Examine index currently configured within your Umbraco installation.
-Selecting any of these will expand to show you four additional options, each discussed below.
+Clicking any of these indexes will show you additional options, each discussed below.

 ### Index info